 - 6 points

 Availability Location Mode Not available in 2023 UWA (Perth) Face to face

 Students are able to (1) observe patient management including history taking, physical assessment/s, investigations and medicines in various healthcare settings; (2) synthesise findings to develop a treatment plan with clinical reasoning, including a provisional and differential clinical diagnoses in various health domains; (3) articulate the process of patient record keeping, communication and collaboration with the patient, surgical team and members of the healthcare team in various healthcare settings

 ; (4) articulate the surgical management of complex patients in various health care settings; (5) demonstrate progression of learning and application of therapeutic management of patients in various healthcare settings

 ; (6) demonstrate reflective practice and understanding limits of competence and scope of practice relevant to podiatric surgery

 ; and (7) display professional behaviour in the education and clinical setting.

-- Indicative assessments in this unit are as follows: (1) written assessment/s; (2) in-training assessment/s; (3) written examination/s; and (4) professional behaviour assessment.
+Indicative assessments in this unit are as follows: (1) assignment/s; (2) clinical assessment/s; (3) written assessment/s; and (4) professional behaviour assessment/s.
 Further information is available in the unit outline.